 By joining British Cycling, individual members who belong to a cycling club or team affiliated to British Cycling, Scottish Cycling or Welsh Cycling consent to their membership card being sent to them via the British Cycling membership secretary of that club or team.

 British Cycling collects personal information when you become a member, or when you use services or products that require the collection of personal provision.
 We will use this information to provide the services requested, maintain records, notify you of important information regarding your membership (such as renewal notices), develop the organisation and, if you agree, send you information on things that may be of interest to you.
+We may occasionally pass your information to our suppliers to enable you to receive services or products relating to your membership which are not fulfilled directly by British Cycling.
 Unless explicitly stated, British Cycling does not share your information for marketing purposes with any other organisations.

 Updates to Membership Terms and Conditions

 British Cycling may, from time to time, update its membership terms and conditions.
-Members are advised to refer to the Membership Terms and Conditions prior to renewal of membership annually.
+Members are advised to refer to the Membership Terms and Conditions prior to the renewal of their membership annually.

 How to contact us